programatik29/rust-web-benchmarks/results/hello-world.md

     Total: 1.46 GB Transfer Rate: 49.87 MB/Sec
 ```

 `actix-web` uses multiple single threaded runtimes.
-This improves performance in simple benchmarks but disabling `tokio`'s work stealing by doing this is not recommended for real world use cases.
-To cheat this way, we can do the same on hyper and axum.
+This improves performance in simple benchmarks.

+Note: Disabling `tokio`'s work stealing by doing this is not recommended while using `hyper` and `axum`.

+This is also possible with `hyper` and `axum`:

 [`hyper-hello-world-st`](/frameworks/hyper-hello-world-st/src/main.rs):